kofi-kusi/MyFirstSmartContract/README.md

 ## Conclusion

-You have successfully written a smart contract in Remix IDE, connected your GitHub account using a Personal Access Token, and pushed the contract to your GitHub repository using the GUI.
+You have successfully written a smart contract in Remix IDE, connected your GitHub account using a Personal Access Token, and pushed the contract to your GitHub repository using the Git tab in Remix.

 ### Additional Resources
 - [Remix IDE Documentation](https://remix-ide.readthedocs.io/en/latest/)